-Spawn of Thraxes is a Dragon creature card in Magic the Gathering that can do a ton of damage in a Mono-Red deck.
+Spawn of Thraxes is a Dragon creature card in Magic the Gathering that can inflict significant damage in a Mono-Red deck.
 Of course, for Standard play, a seven mana casting cost was far too much for Red Deck Wins to muster.
-Still it wasn’t hard to see the Spawn seeing Commander play.
-Indeed, after being a decent Limited bomb, this Dragon found his way into a lot of Mono-Red Commander decks.
+In any case, thanks to the popularity of the Dragon tribe in Commander, it wasn’t hard to see the Spawn seeing play somewhere.
+Indeed, after being a decent Limited bomb, this Dragon found his way into several Mono-Red Commander decks.

-Being able to deal damage equal to the number of Mountains you control to a creature or player makes the Spawn’s effect versatile.
-He can take out a problem creature or deal a substantial amount of damage to an opponent.
+What makes Spawn of Thraxes particularly interesting is the versatility of its enter the battlefield ability, being able to deal damage equal to the number of Mountains you control to either a creature or player.
+This Dragon can either take out a problem creature or deal a substantial amount of damage to an opponent.
 This isn’t necessarily an efficient way to spend 7 mana in most Constructed decks.
-But, in Commander, you’re not going to mind paying 7 mana to deal a ton of damage late in the game after you’ve played most of your Mountains.
+But, in Commander, you’re not going to mind paying 7 mana to deal a ton of damage late in the game after you’ve played most of the Mountains in your deck.

-Also, in Commander, Spawn of Thraxes doesn’t cost 7 mana most of the time in a dedicated Dragon deck.
-This is partly because of creatures like Dragonlord’s Servant and Dragonspeaker Shaman able to greatly reduce the casting costs of Dragons.
-There are also many Enchantments that benefit you whenever you have a Dragon come into play, making Spawn of Thraxes even more valuable in the context of a dedicated Dragon tribal deck.
+Also, Spawn of Thraxes doesn’t cost 7 mana most of the time in a dedicated Dragon Commander deck.
+Creatures such as Dragonlord’s Servant and Dragonspeaker Shaman exist to greatly reduce the casting costs of Dragons.
+There are also many Enchantments that benefit you whenever you have a Dragon come into play, making the Spawn even more valuable in the context of a dedicated Dragon tribal deck.

 Since then, Spawn of Thraxes has found a few more homes in other Dragon Tribal decks led by Lathliss, Dragon Queen, who creates a 5/5 Dragon creature token with flying every time a nontoken Dragon comes into play.
 Drakuseth, Maw of Flames has become another popular Mono-Red Dragon Tribal Commander who also has played Spawn of Thraxes, although there isn’t really any synergy between the two Dragons.